-The SOLIDWORKS Hole Wizard has callouts to be able to identify an NPT thread, but what about when you need to model the thread?
+The Hole Wizard has callouts to be able to identify NPT threads in SOLIDWORKS, but what about when you need to model the thread?
 The following tutorial will walk you through creating an NPT thread, this example consists of a ½” NPT thread.
 For the values found here, and for other NPT sizes, please refer to the National Standard Taper Pipe Threads Size NPT Chart.

 To begin, create the cylindrical base for the threads using the nominal value of the NPT thread size desired, in the case of a ½” NPT thread, the outside diameter of the base is 0.840”.